Aiken hospital visitation suspended through Thursday after flooding

-“We always have and will continue to put the health and safety of our patients and those in our facility, first,” said Jim O’Loughlin, CEO at Aiken Regional Medical Centers.
+“We always have and will continue to put the health and safety of our patients and those in our facility, first,” said Jim O’Loughlin, CEO of Aiken Regional.
 “As we continue to assess the current condition of impacted areas, our team is regularly discussing allowing guests back in the facility.
 We understand visitors are beneficial to a patient’s healing process and will permit limited visitation as soon as we are able.
 Our team continues to thoroughly clean and restore affected areas, as quickly and safely as possible.”

 Those with a family member currently in the hospital can reach the patient by calling 803-641-5000.